AndreasKlophmann/k8s-workshop/7-services.md

 ## 3. Manifest files

 We have briefly looked at manifest files which is the declarative way to interface with Kubernetes (kubectl being the command line interface).
 This is the preferred way to build, store and share kubernetes setup and adheres to the principle of infrastructure as code.

 A manifest file (yaml or json) can contain multiple resources of different kinds together with metadata and spec.
 The different entries must be separated by triple dash separator which signifies the start of a new document in yaml.

 The resource specifications are documented in great detail in the [Kubernetes API documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/).
-In addtion the `kubectl` command is self documenting using `kubectl explain`:
+In addition the `kubectl` command is self documenting using `kubectl explain`:

 ```
 $ k explain pods